You’re a startup founder, and you started a SaaS business… Your goal: Create change that will be noticed…

 It not only harms the business at the beginning of the customer journey – it does its damage across the entire customer journey.
 It’s a ‘fine’ you pay forever.

-Top SaaS companies that create predictable traction eliminate this from the start.
+Top SaaS companies that create remarkable traction eliminate this from the start.
 And it makes everything easier for them: Attraction, conversion, time-to-value, retention through a smoother and better customer experience – and possibly the most important one: leverage through word of mouth.

 The latter allows them to consistently have a high customer success – and hence a high Net Promoter Score / Customer Satisfaction Score (CSAT) and benchmark Net Revenue Retention (NRR).